Last Updated on June 12, 2023 by Catrina

 Lastly, I don’t use any beef bullion cubes or broth for this dish.
 I fry the beef in a bit of oil, add some beer, cover, and allow the meat to release its natural juices to flavor this dish.
 The reason that I don’t use any beef bullion is simple.
 It isn’t an ingredient that I normally have on hand.

-Use separate pans for the steak and the onions
+Do I have to use separate pans for the steak and the onions?

 Adapted from: Mely Martinez at Mexico en mi Cocina